theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > “ It        is a   very good      height indeed ! ” said the Caterpillar angrily , rearing itself
 # .
 NPrSg/ISg VL D/P J    NPrSg/V/J NSg    W?     . .
 V/J  D   NSg         R       .
 V       I
 > upright as    it        spoke ( it        was exactly three inches high    ) .
 # NSg/V/J NSg/R NPrSg/ISg NSg/V .
-NPrSg/ISg V   J/R     NSg   NPl/V  NSg/V/J . .
+NPrSg/ISg V   R       NSg   NPl/V  NSg/V/J . .
 >
 #
 > “ But     I’m not   used to it        ! ” pleaded poor    Alice in a   piteous tone    .
 And she thought